metapolator/metapolator/elements-of-design.md

 and that is it…

-## (string of) instances management
+## (family of) instances management
-As mentioned before, the (string of) instances column is the panel that ties together the Design Spaces and Fonts views.
+As mentioned before, the (family of) instances column is the panel that ties together the Design Spaces and Fonts views.
 Instances are much more lightweight than masters; they are incidental harvesters in the design space, instead of its cornerstones.
 It is our goal that instances are _also_ used for experimentation, on a whim, quickly making a couple of them, to toss away when they are surplus to the design activity.
 This means that although the interaction of the instances list has a lot in common with the master list, its design **must be tuned differently** to be fit for use.
 The description below is in absolute terms and not a delta to the masters section.

 The instances panel is completely occupied by the instances list with a label + local menu above it:

 ![](http://mmiworks.net/metapolator/instanceslist2.png)

-_**quick overview**: this design space contains one instance and one string of instances; the lone instance (Instance #1) is probably for exploration, because it has still its default name; the string of instances is called Exotic and consist of 9 instances; one (Thin) is currently selected, any edits or actions are applied to it; two other instances (Light, Regular) are marked to be also viewed in the specimen (in Design Spaces view)._
+_**quick overview**: this design space contains one instance and one family of instances; the lone instance (Instance #1) is probably for exploration, because it has still its default name; the family of instances is called Exotic and consist of 9 instances; one (Thin) is currently selected, any edits or actions are applied to it; two other instances (Light, Regular) are marked to be also viewed in the specimen (in Design Spaces view)._

 #### list behaviour
 The list scrolls vertically when necessary and consist of 3 columns.
 From left (for L–to–R UI locales) we see:

-1. string column
+1. family column
 * view column
 * control column